Bobrov Division: 2015 Spartak returns

 Spartak Moscow returned to the KHL for the 2015–16 season, while Atlant Moscow Oblast left the league.

 2017 Medveščak Zagreb leaving

 KHL Medveščak Zagreb left the KHL and returned to EBEL for the 2017–18 season.

 2018 expansion and re-alignment

-Dynamo Moscow and Severstal Cherepovets joining, buth Slovan Bratislava and Dinamo Minsk swapped divisions to Tarasov Division.
+Dynamo Moscow and Severstal Cherepovets joining, both Slovan Bratislava and Dinamo Minsk swapped divisions to Tarasov Division.

 2020 expansion and re-alignment

-Sochi and Vityaz Podolsk joining Bobrov division, buth Dinamo Riga and Dynamo Moscow swapped divisions to Tarasov Division.
+Sochi and Vityaz Podolsk joining Bobrov division, but Dinamo Riga and Dynamo Moscow swapped divisions to Tarasov Division.